Mandeepsinghmar/MandeepSinghmar/README.md

 ## Overview

- I am a **front-end developer** with **4 years of experience,** proficient in **React/Next.js**, TailwindCSS, TypeScript/JavaScript, and Node/Express.
+ I am a **front-end developer** with **around 4 years of experience,** proficient in **React/Next.js**, TailwindCSS, TypeScript/JavaScript, and Node/Express.
 I specialize in transforming design mockups into fully functional user interfaces

  and have successfully collaborated with **companies across** the **USA, Canada, India, and Europe.**